agorf/what2read/README.md

 # what2read

-Given the shortness of free time and the abundance of great books nowadays, it makes sense to read books in order of importance. what2read helps you answer a very specific question: "Which book should I read next?"
+Given the shortage of time and the abundance of great books, it makes sense to read books in order of importance. what2read helps you answer a very specific
+question: "Which book should I read next?"

 It consists of three scripts: